peter1125/website/content/authors/admin/_index.md

 ---

-Eungang (Peter) Choi is a graduate student in the [Department of Sociology](https://sociology.osu.edu/) at The Ohio State University.
-He is also a graduate affiliate for [Institute for Population Research (IPR)](https://ipr.osu.edu/) and an associate at the [Translational Data Analytics Institute (TDAI)](https://tdai.osu.edu/).
+I am a graduate student in the [Department of Sociology](https://sociology.osu.edu/) at The Ohio State University.
+I am also a graduate affiliate for [Institute for Population Research (IPR)](https://ipr.osu.edu/) and an associate at the [Translational Data Analytics Institute (TDAI)](https://tdai.osu.edu/).

-He is advised by [Sam Clark](http://www.samclark.net/) and is a part of the [openVA](http://openva.net/) team.
+My advisor is [Sam Clark](http://www.samclark.net/) and I am also part of the [openVA](http://openva.net/) team.

-His research interest includes fertility, mortality, network analysis and NLP.
-He is originally from Seoul, South Korea.
+My research interest includes fertility, mortality, and inequality.
+I use methods that are broadly bound by computational social science to collect and analyze data for my research.
+Network analysis, NLP, machine learning, and deep learning are some of the methods I am actively engaged with in my research.